-This introductory note does not form part of these standard rules.
+This introductory note does not form part of these standard rules

-When referred to in an environmental permit, these rules will allow the operator to operate a Part A installation involving the storage, physical treatment and composting of specified biodegradable wastes.
-The types of waste that can be accepted include green wastes and animal manures but do not include any catering waste or wastes containing any other animal by-products that are covered by the Animal By-Products Regulations.
-The total quantity of waste that can be accepted at a site under these rules must be less than 75,000 tonnes a year.
-These rules are for facilities that fall within the scope of the Industrial Emissions Directive in that they have the capacity to biologically treat more than 75 tonnes waste in any one day.
-These rules apply to facilities where the sanitisation stage of composting is carried out in open systems such as outdoor, turned windrows or aerated static piles.
-Composting can only be carried out under predominantly aerobic conditions; it cannot be carried out under deliberately anaerobic conditions.
+When referred to in an environmental permit, these rules will allow the operator to operate a composting facility accepting up to 75 tonnes of waste per day, and involving the storage, physical treatment and composting of specified biodegradable wastes.
+The biological treatment of waste is limited to no more than 75 tonnes waste per day.
+The types of waste that can be accepted include green wastes, animal manures and cooked food waste and animal wastes that are covered by the Animal By-Products Regulations.
+Any wastes controlled by the Animal By-Products Regulations must be handled and treated in accordance with any requirements imposed by those Regulations.
+Composting can only be carried out under predominantly aerobic conditions and the sanitisation stage can only be carried out in closed systems, such as closed composting reactors or in closed vessels/buildings fitted with bio-filters.
+This allows the temperature and residence time to be controlled so that composting destroys harmful pathogens.
+Composting cannot be carried out under deliberately anaerobic conditions.
 These rules do not permit the burning of any wastes, either in the open, inside buildings or in any form of incinerator.